Bethany Veney: New England

-Adams moved Veney and her son to Providence in August 1859, and both were freed by Adams.
+Adams moved Veney and her son to Providence in August 1859 and freed both.
 Veney supported herself by taking in laundry and selling bluing door-to-door.
 Her son Joe died of an illness late that year.
 Living in New England, she was separated from her daughter, son-in-law, and husband.
-Frank Veney went on to marry another women after three years had passed.
-Frank claimed that Veney was his ninth of twenty-five wives in an article published by the Page News and Courier in 1915.
-It was too dangerous for a lone Black woman to travel to Virginia to visit her family following John Brown's raid on Harpers Ferry (October 1859) and the commencement of the Civil War (1861–1865).
+Frank Veney went on to marry another woman after three years had passed.
+Frank claimed that Veney was his ninth of twenty-five wives in an article published by The Page News and Courier in 1915.
+It was too dangerous for a lone Black woman to travel to Virginia to visit her family following John Brown's raid on Harpers Ferry (October 1859) and the commencement of the American Civil War (1861–1865).

-Veney worked for the Adams family in Providence, and then moved with then to Worcester, Massachusetts in 1860.
+Veney worked for the Adams family in Providence and then moved with them to Worcester, Massachusetts, in 1860.
 Before the war, she made large pots of gruel that she brought out to the camps of the Worcester Volunteers.
 She continued to sell bluing and take in washing in Massachusetts.
 Feeling comfortable there, knowing that she was safe from being sold on auction blocks, she remained in Worcester after the Adams' family returned to Providence.
 Veney joined the Park Street Methodist Church, a white church, and was a founder of the African Methodist Episcopal Bethel Church in 1867, and was a prominent member of the church.
 For more than 50 years, she walked to the Sterling Camp Meeting Grounds in Sterling, Massachusetts, a nearly 12-mile walk from her house that is estimated to take about 4 hours one-way.

-After the end of the Civil War, Veney collected family members that she missed dearly and moved them to New England.
+After the end of the Civil War, Veney collected family members that she missed dearly and brought them to live in New England.
 She started with her daughter, son-in-law Aaron Jackson, and grandchild, who lived adjacent to her, and then made three more trips to move 16 more relatives north.
-While in the Luray, Virginia area, she also met up with three of her former owners, McCoy, Printz, and Kibbler.
-She was grateful to be on the other side of suffering that she endured for years and to be reunited with her family.
+While in the Luray, Virginia area, she also met up with three of her former enslavers, McCoy, Printz, and Kibbler.
+She was grateful to be on the other side of the suffering that she endured for years and to be reunited with her family.
 In Worcester, she purchased a house for herself at 21 Winfield Street and other houses for her extended family.